cran/kernelshap/README.md

 SHAP values (Lundberg and Lee, 2017) decompose model predictions into additive contributions of the features in a fair way.
 A model agnostic approach is called Kernel SHAP, introduced in Lundberg and Lee (2017), and investigated in detail in Covert and Lee (2021).

-The "kernelshap" package implements a multidimensional version of the Kernel SHAP Algorithm 1 described in the supplement of Covert and Lee (2021).
-The behaviour depends on the number of features $p$:
+The "kernelshap" package implements a multidimensional refinement of the Kernel SHAP Algorithm described in Covert and Lee (2021).
+The package allows to calculate Kernel SHAP values in an exact way, by iterative sampling (as in Covert and Lee, 2021), or by a hybrid of the two.
+As soon as sampling is involved, the algorithm iterates until convergence, and standard errors are provided.

+The default behaviour depends on the number of features $p$:

-- $2 \le p \le 5$: Exact Kernel SHAP values are returned.
+- $2 \le p \le 8$: Exact Kernel SHAP values are returned.
 (Exact regarding the given background data.)
-- $p > 5$: Sampling version of Kernel SHAP.
+- $p > 8$: Hybrid (partly exact) iterative version of Kernel SHAP.
 The algorithm iterates until Kernel SHAP values are sufficiently accurate.
-Approximate standard errors of the SHAP values are returned.
 - $p = 1$: Exact Shapley values are returned.

 The main function `kernelshap()` has four key arguments: